 Congressional Democrats want to stick with the Paris accord and promote clean energy as a source of new jobs and economic growth.
 But they lack the votes to do much more than hold hearings and make noise.
 Nancy Pelosi, who's likely to be the next house speaker, has called for the creation of a new select committee on climate change, and some progressive Democrats are pushing a "Green New Deal."
 But an enlarged Republican Senate majority means there's little chance of climate legislation passing both houses of Congress anytime soon.
 Even if it did, President Trump would be unlikely to sign it.

 Congressional Republicans have little reason to buck the president on this.
 Republican "Climate Moderates" are a dying breed: around 20 GOP members of the House who expressed an interest in taking government action to prevent climate change lost their seats in the November midterms – leaving behind only about two dozen, according to the Atlantic.
 Many of the Republicans who held onto their House seats are climate skeptics who won by tacking closer to the President.
 They have little reason to change course now.

-Ordinary Americans: While a solid majority of Americans from both main political parties favor more use of wind and solar power, Republicans and Democrats are sharply divided on the specific problem of man-made climate change.
+on the specific problem of man-made climate change.
 One recent survey found that three-quarters of Democrats or Democratic-leaning voters agreed that global warming was due to human causes, compared with just 26 percent of their Republican counterparts.